CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-03b1-REST.md

 defining REST in his PhD dissertation "[Architectural Styles and the Design of Network-based Software Architectures](https://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm)" at UC Irvine in 2000.

-In this lab, we will further introduce basic RESTful concepts, using Cisco Webex Teams, Meraki Dashboard, and Cisco DNA Center controller as examples relevant to the Network Programmability Ninja.
+In this lab, we will further introduce basic RESTful concepts, using Cisco DNA Center as an example relevant to the Network Programmability Ninja.

 ---